 Course Description: Flat & Fast

 For a lot of people, the Hennepin Hundred is the best PR trail course in the Midwest & beyond.
-The surface is rustic- it is mainly dirt, chip and seal, or crushed limestone, with a scattering of areas that have been paved.
+The surface is mainly rustic- it is dirt, chip and seal (which is a tar with rocks pressed into it), crushed limestone, and a scattering of areas that have been paved.

 Average weather low 40° and average high is 60°